Performance Management Software: 12 Reasons To Use Employee Performance Tracking Software

 A long, long time ago, there was once a boss who looked at an employee and thought, “Hey, you’ve been doing a great job.
 Let’s give you a promotion!”.
-And thus began the system of performance reviews.
+And thus began the performance management software.

-Be it a tech startup, a small/medium-sized business, or a corporate; they all need some kind of a performance review system in place.
+Be it a tech startup, a small/medium-sized business, or a corporation; they all need some kind of a performance management software in place.
 Performance reviews take place monthly, quarterly, half-yearly, or annually, depending on the choice of the reviewer or the need for review.
 While a full-time employee might only need a yearly review, someone on probation would require one as soon as their probation period is over.
-While your organization might have a system in place for performance evaluation, that does not mean it’s a good one.
+While your organization might have a payroll software system in place for performance evaluation, that does not mean it’s a good one.

-Here are 12 reasons why you should use a Performance Management Software:
+Here are 12 reasons why you should use Performance Management Software:

 1. Employees can review themselves